Reference · v1

 Pagination

 Large list endpoints use cursor pagination.
-Pass limit (default 25, max 100) and an optional opaque cursor from the previous response's meta.next_cursor.
+Pass limit (max 100 everywhere) and an optional opaque cursor from the previous response's meta.next_cursor.
+The default limit is per-endpoint: 25 on GET /v1/invoices, 50 on GET /v1/webhook_endpoints/{id}/deliveries.

 GET /v1/invoices and GET /v1/webhook_endpoints/{id}/deliveries are paginated.
 GET /v1/webhook_endpoints returns the full capped endpoint list for the workspace (max 10) with meta.has_more: false.